 South Korean film Parasite made history by becoming the first non-English language film to be named best picture at the Oscars.
-Bong Joon-ho’s thriller also won best international feature film, beating Poland’s Corpus Christi, as well as best director, and best original screenplay.
+Bong Joon-ho’s thriller also won best international feature film, beating Polish Oscar nominee Corpus Christi.

 This week, Kafkadesk looks back at all the previous Central European nominations, starting today with this year’s unfortunate nominee: Poland.

 Poland has submitted films for the Academy Award for Best International Feature Film – previously known as Best Foreign Language Film – on a regular basis since 1964, with a total of twelve nominations and only one win: Ida, in 2015, directed by Paweł Pawlikowski.

 In addition to a first nomination for Knife in the Water in 1964, Roman Polański’s films which include Chinatown (1974), Tess (1979) and The Pianist (2002), won and were nominated for many more Academy Awards after the Polish-born director emigrated to the United States and are thus not included on this list.

 2015: Ida, directed by Paweł Pawlikowski